 For residential purposes, a lawn tractor sprayer is a great option.
 The storage tank is mounted on a dedicated frame with wheels, and you attach it to a lawn tractor to get started.

-There are different storage tank capacity anywhere from 55 to 100 gallons.
+There are different storage tank capacities anywhere from 55 to 100 gallons.
 The spray pump is powered by a 12 V electric diaphragm pump or gas motor centrifugal pump.

-RTank capacity can range anywhere from 15 to 100 gallons.
-For small to medium size yard choose 25 gallon.
+Tank capacity can range anywhere from 15 to 100 gallons.
+For small to medium size yard chooses 25 gallons.

-A multiple nozzle attachment boom sprayer helps you get job done quick.
+A multiple nozzle attachment boom sprayer helps you get the job done quickly.
 Choose a model that can be easily mounted.

 The towing wheels determine how smooth the spraying ride will be.
-Use air filled wheels if you're going to use it on rough surface.
+Use air-filled wheels if you’re going to use them on rough surfaces.

-Have questions about buying a tow behind sprayer?
+Have a question about buying a tow behind sprayer?
 Contact us

 Tow-Behind Sprayer Review